Emily sat cross-legged on

 After a few moments of machinery wurring, an orange liquid was pumped through a thin clear tube and into a large bottle next to the computer.

 With the program complete and the cure fully synthesised, the scientist's appearance shimmered and glowed for a brief moment before turning back into Redacted.
+They took the tube and held it next to their blank screen face, then recoiled.
+"I don't have a nose and I can tell this stuff is absolutely honkin."

 Gwen's magical blasts and Odysseus' slashing gradually pushed